-Drive in rack is subject to more abuse due to the constant movement of fork lifts in and out of the rack.
-It is also a system that can require a pallet be handled multiple times before shipping.
+Drive-In rack is subject to more abuse due to the constant movement of fork lifts in and out of the rack.
+It is also a system that can require a pallet to be handled multiple times before shipping.
 If multiple SKU’s or manufacture dates are stored in a bay, handling product multiple times can lead to product damage.

-Determine if the Drive In pallet rack system from Advance Storage Products meets your warehouse storage requirements.
-Assess the advantages and limitations of this high density storage solution below.
+Determine if the Drive-In pallet rack system from Advance Storage Products meets your warehouse storage requirements below.

 - High storage density for certain product mixes